LoginRadius/engineering-portal/content/growth/10-things-know-about-social-login/index.md

 In summary, social logins are the next wave of innovation in customer identity management, and businesses simply can't afford to ignore them.
 By allowing customers to use their social media profiles to identify themselves, businesses can bring a new level of convenience to the sign-up process, as well as gain access to vital customer data.

-## **Frequently Asked Questions (FAQs)**
+## Frequently Asked Questions (FAQs)

-**1. What are the benefits of social login?**
+**1. What is social media login?**

-Social login simplifies user access with quick, password-free logins and provides businesses with valuable user data for personalized experiences.
+Social media login allows users to sign in to websites using their existing social media credentials, streamlining the authentication process.

-**2. What is the most used social media login?**
+**2. What is customer social login?**

-Facebook login is among the most widely used social media logins, offering a familiar and convenient option for users across various platforms and websites.
+Customer social login enables users to access services or websites using their social media accounts, enhancing convenience and user experience.

+**3. How do I enable social login?**

+You can enable social login by integrating OAuth or other authentication protocols into your website or app, allowing users to authenticate with their social media accounts.

-**3. What is an example of a social login?**
+**4. What is a social account?**

-An example of social login is using your Google account to sign in to a website or app, where you grant permission for the site to access your Google profile information for authentication.
+A social account refers to an individual's profile or account on a social media platform such as Facebook, Twitter, or Google.

+**5. Is social login free?**

+Yes, social login is typically free for both businesses and users, although there may be costs associated with implementing and maintaining the integration.

 [![book-a-demo-loginradius](../../assets/book-a-demo-loginradius.png)](https://www.loginradius.com/book-a-demo/)